 The former Northgate golf course in Reno is in the process of being re-purposed as a 200-acre city park named Sierra Vista, so named for its views from Northwest Reno to the Carson Range and Verdi Peak in the Sierra Nevada Mountains.
 We have been participating in the planning process for the last year and were successful in getting a trails plan with 2.5 miles of singletrack (including both a kid’s/beginner and an advanced technical trail), two pump tracks, and a cyclocross course included in the conceptual plan.

-The trails and pump tracks will be built with a combination of grant funding, private fundraising and volunteer labor.
-The 3 mile perimeter trail (not really a trail, more like an 8′ path) is already funded through a Rec Trails Grant so work may start on that this year.
-The beginner and intermediate trails would be similar to what is normally found nearby on Peavine Mountain and those are planned to be built with volunteers.
-The best option for the advanced trail and pump tracks is to have them professionally built, however there is no funding for that at this time.
+The trails and pump tracks will be built with a combination of grant funding, private fundraising, and volunteer labor.
+The three-mile perimeter trail (not really a trail, more like an eight-inch path) is already funded through a Rec Trails Grant so work may start on that this year.
+The beginner and intermediate trails would be similar to what is normally found nearby on Peavine Mountain, and those will be built using volunteers.
+The best option for the advanced trail and pump tracks is to have them professionally built, but there is no funding for that at this time.
 View the complete project plan.

-It is going before Reno City Council on Wednesday, March 11 for approval of the conceptual plan.
-The meeting starts at 12pm.
-It can be reasonably expected to come up on the agenda sometime between 1pm and 3pm.
-It could use some support from the riding community.
+It is going before Reno City Council on Wednesday, March 11, for approval of the conceptual plan.
+The meeting starts at 12:00 p.m.
+It should come up on the agenda sometime between 1:00 and 3:00 p.m. and could use some support from the riding community.
 Would you ride there?
 Would you teach your kids to mountain bike there?
 Would you like to have a place for special events like local races?